Anxiety

 - While panic attacks are also a reflection of one's inability to tolerate distress

-effectively regulate their emotions, these types of attacks are often
+and/or effectively regulate their emotions, these types of attacks are often

 induced by the person's internal response to the fear